Creative-Ataraxia/Creative-Ataraxia/README.md

 ### Hi there.
 ---
 ### About
 Hi!
-I'm a senior Data & AI engineer who builds data pipelines for analytics & ML systems.
+I'm a senior Data & ML engineer who builds data pipelines for analytics & ML systems.
 I design and operate AWS-native data platforms at scale that are fast, governed, and reliable.
 My focus is on solving revenue-bearing problems first: Operational Excellence, Reliability, Performance Efficiency, and most importantly, Cost Optimizations.

 - roy.ma9@gmail.com
 - [Linkedin](https://www.linkedin.com/in/royma/)